This is my all-time team for Poland. If there were an All-Time World Cup, this would be the 23 players I would bring to

 ST: Robert Lewandowski

 At the time of writing, Robert Lewandowski is Poland's all-time leading scorer.
 He started with Znicz Pruszków and Lech Poznań, but he is known for his career with Borussia Dortmund, where he scored over 70 goals and reached the Champions' League Final in 2013.
 After the 2013-2014 season, he moved to rival Bayern Munich under a controversial situation.
-He was capped over 90 times.
-He played in Euro 2012 and 2016, and the World Finals in 2018.
+For Poland, he was capped over 90 times.
+He played in Euro 2012 and 2016, and the World Cup Finals in 2018.

 Tomasz Wałdoch, Stanislaw Oslizlo, Roman Wójcicki, Paweł Janas, Stefan Majewski, Jakub Błaszczykowski, Grzegorz Krychowiak, Jacek Krzynówek, Józef Młynarczyk, Piotr Nowak.

 -- Most of the squad played between the 1972 Olympics and the 1986 World Cup Finals.
 Poland won a Gold Medal in 1972 and a silver in 1976.
 They also qualified 4 straight WC Finals and advanced to the semi-final twice in this period.

 -- Poland first established themselves to reckon with during the World Cup Qualifier in 1973.
 They beat a very good England side.

 -- Sixteen of the 23 member team played during that period.
 Lucjan Brychczy who retired in 1970 was not much older.

 -- Without Peter Shilton and Norman Hunter's blunders in 1973, Poland's legacy would not be the same.
 Bobby Moore also had another blunder in the earlier game against them too.

 -- Władysław Zmuda is one of the most underarrated defender of the 1970's.
 Jerzy Gorgon was even more underrated.
 The two of them helped Poland to become a force in Europe.

 -- Poland was very unsuccessful after the WC Finals in 1986.
 The current generation of Poland is the best since the 1970's.
 Robert Lewandowski is among the greatest ever.
 Her might have became the better than Lubanski.
 Jacek Krzynówek, Łukasz Piszczek also made the team.
 Jakub Błaszczykowski and Grzegorz Krychowiak made honourable mention.

 -- Ernst Wilimowski is the best player before the 1970's.
 Ernest Pohl is not as well-known as him, but he is also one of the all-time greats before 1970's.